habitat-sh/ci-terraform/README.md

 $ cp terraform.tfvars.example terraform.tfvars
 ```

-Open up the terraform.tfvars file, update the file with the appropriate values for your aws access key, secret key, etc. Save and close the file.
+Open up the terraform.tfvars file, update the file with the appropriate values for your aws access key, secret key, ami (remember, amis are local to AWS regions), db_node_size, etc. Save and close the file.

 Now run: